The Dunera and Queen Mary Internees and their Stories

 This site serves another purpose.
 We have learned that many Dunera and Queen Mary families have in their keeping rich and remarkable archives that document internee life.
 Some families have sought advice from Dr Seumas Spark about where they might donate these collections for permanent preservation and safekeeping.
 This has led to arrangements with various Australian institutions for the acquisition of Dunera and Queen Mary collections.
 Please contact Seumas should you be interested in learning more about depositing your collection with a cultural institution.

-We thank Gandel Philanthropy, the Besen Family Foundation and Monash University for financial support.
+We thank The Gandel Foundation, the Besen Family Foundation and Monash University for financial support.
 This site was built with funding from these organisations.
 We are grateful for their generosity and for their commitment to preserving the histories of the Dunera boys.

 This gallery shows a random selection of artwork from each artist.